jax-ml/jax/docs/profiling.md

 ### Concurrent kernel tracing on GPU

-By default, traces captured on GPU in a mode that prevents CUDA kernels from running concurrently.
+By default, traces are captured on GPU in a mode that prevents CUDA kernels from running concurrently.
 This allows for more accurate kernel timings, but removes any concurrency between streams (for example, between compute and communication).
 To enable concurrent kernel tracing, set the environment